 Keep in mind that, when cleaning your dry brush, the wooden base and handle should not come into contact with water.
 This is because water weakens the wood and may cause it to crack and rot.
 For brushes with a removable handle, exposing the wooden parts to water may also affect its fit.

 It's vital to disinfect your brush while cleaning.
-There are several methods of cleaning your brush, and they include the following.
+There are several methods of cleaning a brush made with natural fiber bristles, and they include the following.

 - Fill a bowl with water.
 The water level should be lower than the length of the bristles, preferably halfway.